Skip to content

 Ameren Missouri operates the Lake of the Ozarks under a Federal Energy Regulatory Commission (FERC) license.
 Any new dock, dock modification, slip addition, or refoaming requires an Ameren permit before work can begin.
 Repair work on existing decking, cables, or hardware usually does not.

 Permits are only granted to property owners working with an Ameren-Certified Dock Builder (CDB).
 The CDB program enforces structural standards, environmental compliance, and shoreline rules across the 1,150 miles of Lake shoreline.
-Roughly 150 builders hold active CDB status.
+Roughly 70 builders hold active CDB status on Ameren's current roster.

 National foundation and repair consolidators do not hold CDB certifications.
 Only verified CDBs can legally submit permit applications and perform new dock work at the Lake.
 If a contractor cannot show you their CDB number, they cannot complete the job.
 Confirm certification before signing anything.

-Browse the Ameren CDB directory or read our deeper CDB certification explainer.
+Browse the Ameren CDB directory, read our deeper explainer on why Ameren CDB certification matters, or start with the Lake of the Ozarks dock permit guide.
 You can also see Ameren's official program page at ameren.com/missouri.

 Cost Reference